King Cruiser Wreck Phuket

 Wreck Diving Courses and Adventure dives

 King Cruiser Wreck is ideal for scuba Diving courses and Adventure Dives.
-If you are thinking of completing your PADI Advance Open Water Diver Course in Phuket you can complete the course in 2 days by completing 5 Adventure Dives including diving at the King Cruiser as part of the 2 Day PADI Advanced Open Water Course.
+If you are thinking of completing your Advance Open Water Diver Course in Phuket you can complete the course in 2 days by completing 5 Adventure Dives including diving at the King Cruiser as part of the 2 Day Advanced Open Water Course.

 King Cruiser Facts